-Criminal Damage: Willful destruction or defacement of school property, commercial property located on school property, or personal property of another person, so as to substantially impair its function or value in an amount of five thousand dollars or more.
-Principals/ Assistant Principals may consider acts of vandalism that result in damages exceeding \$5,000 in value at a Level 4.
+TRESPASSING; VANDALISM OR CRIMINAL DAMAGE Definitions Criminal Damage Willful destruction or defacement of school property, commercial property located on school property, or personal property of another person, so as to substantially impair its function or value in an amount of five thousand dollars or more.
+Principals/ assistant principals may consider acts of vandalism that result in damages exceeding \$5,000 in value at a Level 4.
 Example: Substantial destruction of copy machines, vehicles, science or computer equipment.
 Violation Action Level Trespassing Entering or remaining on a public school campus or school board facility without authorization or invitation and with no lawful purpose for entry.
-This includes students under suspension or expulsion and unauthorized persons who enter or remain on a campus or school board facility after being directed to leave by the Principal/Assistant Principal or designee of the facility, campus, or function.
-3 Graffiti or Tagging Writing on walls; drawings or words painted or sprayed on walls or other surfaces that can be easily removed with soap or cleaner.
-3 Vandalism of Destroying or defacing personal or school property.
-3 Personal and/or School Property Examples of Vandalism: Carving initials or words in desk top, spray painting or painting on walls, damaging vehicles, breaking windows.
-Principals /assistant principals shall consider restitution as a restorative act.
+This includes students under suspension or expulsion and unauthorized persons who enter or remain on a campus or school board facility after being directed to leave by the principal/assistant principal or designee of the facility, campus or function.
+2 Graffiti or Tagging Writing on walls; drawings or words painted or sprayed on walls or other surfaces that can be easily removed with soap or cleaner.
+2 Vandalism of Personal Property Destroying or defacing personal property.
+3 Vandalism of School Property Destroying or defacing school property.
+Example: Destroying school computer records, carving initials or words in desk top, spray painting on walls, damaging vehicles.
+3